Race Date

 Course

-The course will be well-marked, but here’s a turn sheet or a Garmin track to help.
+The course will be well-marked, but here’s a turn sheet.
+Below are gpx files and courses on Strava and Garmin for each race.

 Runners have 20 hours to complete the 100k and 32 hours to complete the 100-miler.
 The time limit on the 50k is 9 hours.
 There will also be cutoffs during the race itself — a chart with times is in the aid station section below.
 Aid station captains have full authority to enforce cutoffs and prohibit any runner they deem medically unfit from continuing onward.